 How can I change the information for a Public Use or Military Airport?

-Contact the National Flight Data Center (NFDC).
+Visit the Aeronautical Data Portal.
 This information can be found on the inside front cover of the Chart Supplements and shown here.
 To recommend revisions access (Submit airport data change form.) or write to:FAA, Aeronautical Information Services

 1305 East-West Highway